jwiekiera/datacamp/README.md

 # DataCamp
-Projects and note from DataCamp.
+Projects and notes from DataCamp.